 Given that the civil service is the biggest employer of workers in Singapore, it should come as no surprise that many private companies would look to take reference from how much the government is paying out in bonuses.
 And since the government wants to encourage employers to share their profits with employees, it makes sense that it will do its best to set forth a good example.

 At the same time, expecting a significant bonus each year, beyond the usual 13th month, is not something that we should take for granted.
-As shown in 2020, 2009 and even 2019, bonuses can be quite in some years besides the 13th month salary.
+As shown in 2019 and 2020, bonuses can be quite low or even zero in some years besides the 13th month salary.
 That said, there are also additional one-off lump sum payments given out in some years.

-To end off, we don’t think bonuses should be the reason anyone should choose to join or stay in the civil service.
-While getting between 2 to 3 months (inclusive of the 13th month bonus) is good when the economy is doing fine, it’s likely that you will be able to enjoy a similar level of bonus in many private companies.
-When the economy isn’t doing well, expect your total bonus for the year to be between 1 to 2 months (inclusive of the 13th month bonus).
+To end off, bonuses should not be the reason anyone should choose to join or stay in the civil service.
+While getting between 2 to 3 months (inclusive of the 13th-month bonus) is good when the economy is doing fine, it’s likely that you will be able to enjoy a similar level of bonus in many private companies.
+When the economy isn’t doing well, expect your total bonus for the year to be between 1 to 2 months (inclusive of the 13th-month bonus).